-- 14. In certain cases the Court of Appeal has, for the purpose of appropriate protection of the integrity of pending proceedings, imposed conditions on granting access.
-In Nicoventures v NJOY, the Court of Appeal has ruled that the granting of immediate access to written pleadings or evidence was to be accompanied by the condition that the member of the public is not allowed to file the written pleadings in question with other courts or judicial instances such as the EPO Boards of Appeal, or distribute them elsewhere, until the appeal has been adjudicated or otherwise closed. - 15.
+- 11. In certain cases the Court of Appeal has, for the purpose of appropriate protection of the integrity of pending proceedings, imposed conditions on granting access.
+In Nicoventures v NJOY, the Court of Appeal has ruled that the granting of immediate access to written pleadings or evidence was to be accompanied by the condition that the member of the public is not allowed to file the written pleadings in question with other courts or judicial instances such as the EPO Boards of Appeal, or distribute them elsewhere, until the appeal has been adjudicated or otherwise closed. - 12.
 Similarly, in Ocado v Autostore (para 54) the Court of Appeal considered the imposition of the condition to keep the written pleadings and evidence an applicant was given access to confidential "as long as the proceedings have not come to an end".
-See also Paris Central Division, SWAT Medical v Meril Italy (14 October 2024 UPC\CFI\255/2023 Nos.
-App 33486/2024, 33487/2024 and 33489/2024 para 30). - 16.
-In the present case, this restriction does not apply.
-The Court of Appeal has merely imposed this restriction on access to documents and evidence submitted in pending (appeal) proceedings and has not extended this restriction to proceedings which already have been terminated. - 17.
-Defendant has also argued that a specific (personal) interest in the technology-related file content exists solely in favour of the Applicant and can therefore only justify access to the file by the Applicant.
+See also Paris Central Division, SWAT Medical v Meril Italy (14 October 2024 UPC_CFI_255/2023 Nos.
+App 33486/2024, 33487/2024 and 33489/2024 para 30).

+- 13. In the present case, this restriction does not apply.
+The Court of Appeal has merely imposed this restriction on access to documents and evidence submitted in pending (appeal) proceedings and has not extended this restriction to proceedings which already have been terminated. - 14.
+Defendant has also argued that a specific (personal) interest in the technology-related file content exists solely in favour of the Applicant and can therefore only justify access to the file by the Applicant and that making the file available to the general public is not required to enable a better understanding of a final decision, since no such decision has been issued the present case.
 However, according to Art.
 10 and Art.
 45 UPCA, the general principle laid down in the UPCA is that the register is public and the proceedings are open to the public, unless the balance of interests involved is such that they are to be kept confidential.
 As said, the integrity of the proceedings is no longer a reason to limit access after the proceedings are terminated.
+Furthermore, as mentioned before, the Court of Appeal has ruled that a general interest in access also exists when the proceedings have ended without a decision by the Court.
 Defendant has not put forward any other interest that outbalances the general interest of access.